SFUNUSC/TIPsort/README.md

 ## Installation

 The install script `install.sh` is provided in an attempt to automate the compilation and installation process.
 It also attempts to set up the proper environment variables in the `.bashrc` file.
-Use at your own risk.
+Use at your own risk, I am not responsible for messing up your computer.

 ### Manual Installation